Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 ### Skilled Start

-The Solar starts with **5 extra points** of abilities during character creation.
+The Solar starts with **5 extra dots** of abilities during character creation.
 These points may raise abilities past **3**.

 ### Expanded Mote Pool